DenverCoder1/latex-gboard-dictionary/README.md

 # LaTeX Gboard Dictionary

-Gboard Dictionary for LaTeX shortcuts
+Gboard Dictionary for LaTeX shortcuts on Android devices

 [Download](https://github.com/eyl327/LaTeX-Gboard-Dictionary/archive/v7.0.zip) as a zip folder to import into Gboard